Nose Filler In Southampton

 Before getting a nose filler you should ideally be in good health and be a nonsmoker.
-If you have concerns about this, please talk to us about it before the treatment.
+If you have concerns about this, please talk to us before the treatment.

 Also, if you have diabetes, lupus or blood-clotting problems, you may not be a good candidate for a nose filler.

-Please tell your clinician about any medications you are taking, including prescription and over-the-counter drugs and herbal supplements.
+Please tell your clinician about any medications you are taking, including prescription, over-the-counter drugs and herbal supplements.

 Lastly, if you are breastfeeding or pregnant, we recommend that you wait with the treatment.